jchuynh/palette/README.md

 * Increase search box queries to include year and type of artwork.
 * Making the web app a responsive site.
 * Further deconstructing painting to show only outlines of brushstrokes.
+* Save users' uploads to a cloud service
+* Deploy website